-Adult Social Care and Residential and Nursing Homes - there are significant market sustainability issues across each of the 3 Counties relating to residential and nursing homes.
+- Adult Social Care and Residential and Nursing Homes there are significant market sustainability issues across each of the 3 Counties relating to residential and nursing homes.
 Equally, the reduction in the provision of Adult Social Care (ASC) has had a significant impact on the number of Delayed Transfers of Care (DTOCs) in 2022/23.
-Therefore, any further reduction in the provision of ASC and/or home closures/embargos will almost certainty have a significant and detriment impact on the ability of the Health Board to discharge patients leading to an increase in DTOCs and reduced system flow and capacity Workforce - all operational planning assumptions are in consonance with the anticipated workforce assumptions.
-Therefore, any material movements to these assumptions could have a positive or negative

-Industrial Action - any on-going industrial action will have a significant impact on the patient waiting list and should the industrial action be more wide spreading i.e. Into emergency medicine, this is likely to cause significant disruption and have a detrimental impact on our performance and finance

-External Provider Risks - a significant proportion of acute services are externally provided (to the Health Board) for Hywel Dda residents.
+Therefore, any further reduction in the provision of ASC and/or home closures/embargos will almost certainty have a significant and detriment impact on the ability of the Health Board to discharge patients leading to an increase in DTOCs and reduced system flow and capacity - Workforce all operational planning assumptions are in consonance with the anticipated workforce assumptions.
+Therefore, any material movements to these assumptions could have a positive or negative impact on the deliverability of the annual plan - Industrial Action any on-going industrial action will have a significant impact on the patient waiting list and should the industrial action be more wide spreading i.e. Into emergency medicine, this is likely to cause significant disruption and have a detrimental impact on our performance and finance - External Provider Risks a significant proportion of acute services are externally provided (to the Health Board) for Hywel Dda residents.
 The challenges set out within this slide (and wider plan) are unilateral across both NHS Wales and the wider NHS services throughout the UK.
 Therefore, a significant proportion of the risks set out herein, could have a detrimental impact on commissioned services should they come to fruition.
-However, the commissioning team will continue to work diligently with all providers to manage
+However, the commissioning team will continue to work diligently with all providers to manage any potential disruption in as far as is reasonably possible.